 It was at that time of the year that I got The Rainbow (رنگین کمون), an illustrated book with songs for children by Samin Baghcheban, as my New Year gift.
-It was an ideal gift for a child at my age for whom opening a colorful book and listening to its songs was like entering a magic closet; the closet which opened to the wonderland full of rainbows, flowers, and birds.
+It was an ideal gift for a child at my age for whom opening a colorful book and listening to its songs was like entering a magic closet which opened to the realm of imagination.
 However, I cannot tell that The Rainbow, with all its inspiring tunes and vivid illustrations, did entirely belong to the world of children.
-It was rather a threshold through which a child began the journey to observe the complexity of the adult world.
-For me, It was with the song “Nowruz is on the way” (نوروز تو راهه) that I learned how to worship nature; with “Dear Doll” (عروسک جون) that I got a sense of being deeply in love with an entity and drifting through all the joy and worries it generates; or it was with “The Cat Who’s a Mother” (گربه ای که مادره) that I felt the wild passion of motherhood which turns a woman into a warrior.
-Thus, The Rainbow was not only a contribution to children’s literature but also was a representation of the natural feelings and instincts that shape an adult.
-In this case, the sharp lines and mature coloring of Parviz Kalantari’s illustration alongside Samin’s Orchestral composition for his songs implied that the audience of Rangin kamoon was beyond children and somehow ageless.
+It was rather a threshold through which a child began to observe and taste the complexity of adulthood.
+For me, It was with the song “Nowruz is on the way” (نوروز تو راهه) that I learned how to exist in nature; with “Dear Doll” (عروسک جون) that I got a sense of being deeply in love and drifting through all the euphoria and worries it generates; or it was with “The Cat Who’s a Mother” (گربه ای که مادره) that I imagined the wild passion of caring for another human being.
+The Rainbow was not only a contribution to children’s literature but also was a representation of the feelings and instincts that shape an adult.
+In this case, the sharp contours and the mature color scheme of Parviz Kalantari’s illustration together with Baghcheban’s Orchestral composition for his songs implied that the audience of Rangin kamoon was beyond children and somehow ageless.

 Samin Baghcheban, the Iranian musician, composer, author, poet, and translator, was born in 1925 in Tabriz.
-He was the son of Jabbar Baghcheban, a leading Iranian educator, who was the founder of the first Iranian kindergarten for the deaf and the inventor of the Persian cued speech.
+He was the son of Jabbar Baghcheban, a leading Iranian educator, who was the founder of the first Iranian kindergarten for children with hearing loss and the inventor of the Persian cued speech.
 He also wrote songs and plays for children.
-Samin spent his childhood in Shiraz, and then went to Tehran to study music.
+Samin spent his childhood in Shiraz and then went to Tehran to study music.
 He wanted to play the piano but his family couldn’t afford one.
-So he chose the oboe, the only instrument he could borrow from Tehran Conservatory of Music.
+So he chose the oboe, the only instrument he could borrow from the Tehran Conservatory of Music.
 In 1944, he was awarded a scholarship to study music composition in Ankara State Conservatory where he met Evelyn, a Turkish mezzo-soprano opera singer.
-They got married, returned to Iran in 1949, and started teaching at Tehran Conservatory of Music.
-Samin taught composition and counterpoint, and Evelyn established the first technical course on singing and piano and taught well-known tenor singers like Mohammad Nouri and Hossein Sarshar, and vocalists such as Pari Zanganeh and Soudabeh Tajbakhsh.
+They got married, returned to Iran in 1949, and started teaching at the Tehran Conservatory of Music.
+Samin taught composition and counterpoint, and Evelyn established the first technical course on singing and piano and taught well-known tenor singers like Mohammad Nouri and Hossein Sarshar and vocalists such as Pari Zanganeh and Soudabeh Tajbakhsh.
 She also launched Tehran National Choir, Tehran Conservatory of Music Choir, Farrah Pahlavi Choir, and helped launch the Roudaki Hall.

-In 1984, a few years after Iran’s 1979 revolution and due to the cultural restrictions of the post-revolution era, Samin and his family moved to Turkey.
+In 1984, a few years after the Iranian revolution of 1979 and due to the cultural restrictions of the post-revolution era, Samin and his family moved to Turkey.
 There, he only composed a few new pieces and continued the rest of his life with the agony of being away from his homeland.
-He died on 19 March 2008 in Istanbul just as Nowruz, the day which he loved childishly and praised dearly, was coming: “On every Nowruz, I become a kid again; a four-five year old boy.
-My eyes, ears, nose, mouth, and skin turn into a kid.
+He died on 19 March 2008 in Istanbul just as Nowruz, the day which he loved childishly and praised dearly, was coming: “On every Nowruz, I become a kid again; a four or five-year-old boy.
+My eyes, ears, nose, mouth, and skin all turn into a kid.
 Even my voice sounds like a kid”.

 During his career, especially before the revolution, Samin composed many orchestral pieces on Iranian folklore and mythology.
 His passion for the folk music of Iran made him an expert to combine his knowledge of classical music with his legacy of Iranian music.
 Although known as an influential musician, it would be short-sighted to dismiss his influential role in the realm of literature.
 He made a great contribution to children’s literature through the spirited and inspiring songs he created for them.
 In addition, he introduced some of the most prominent Turkish literary figures to Iranians through translating books by writers Yaşar Kemal and Aziz Nesin, and poet Nazim Hikmet.

-Now, it is that time of the year again; the best time to listen to “Nowruz is on the way” (نوروز تو راهه), become a kid again as nature exhibits its magical revival, and think of a man who taught me how to praise Nowruz, how to praise life!
+Now, it is that time of the year again; the best time to listen to “Nowruz is on the way” (نوروز تو راهه) and to remember Samin Baghcheban.

 LISTEN TO “NOWRUZ IS ON ITS WAY”